jvcalderon/ChartCanvas/README.md

 ## Examples

-Sets of values on a cartesian chart.
+Sets of values in a cartesian chart.
 ![Cartesian Graph](https://raw.github.com/jvcalderon/ChartCanvas/master/doc/cartesianGraph.jpeg)

-And here is the code:
+Here is the code:

 <pre><code>
 var dataArray = new Array();